Jose Miranda Player Props: Twins vs. Nationals

 Jose Miranda At The Plate

-- Miranda has driven in a run in seven games this season (36.8%), including one multiple-RBI game.
+- In seven games this year, Miranda has picked up an RBI, with more than one RBI once.

-- He has scored in five games this season (26.3%), but has had no multi-run games.
+- He has scored in five of 20 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.